 Parts of the city are safer than others, namely the touristic Zone 1.
 Even then, walking around Zone 1 in Guatemala City can be dangerous.
 Armed robberies, mugging, and pickpockets are common in Guatemala City, especially at night.

-I would not visit Guatemala City if I were you.
+If you have to choose between the two, I would not visit Guatemala City if I were you, especially if you have a tight Guatemala itinerary.

 If you arrive in Guatemala City at night and there is no way for you to get to Antigua, stay at one of the hotels near the La Aurora Airport with a free shuttle.
 I recommend Barcelo Guatemala City.